nolanlawson/database-filler/README.md

 Filling up lots of data
 ---

-Just connect via Safari and run something like this:
+Just connect via Safari Web Inspector and run something like this:

 ```js
 setInterval(addData, 500);